 Meningococcal diseaseMeningococcal disease is a rare, but potentially devastating infection in travellers caused by the bacteria Neisseria meningitidis

-Worldwide meningococcal disease is most prevalent in the ‘meningitis belt’ of sub-Saharan Africa particularly during the dry season.
-Dry season months in Africa vary.
-In West Africa, the dry season is usually between December and June.
+The highest incidence of meningococcal disease is in the ‘meningitis belt’ of sub-Saharan Africa, particularly during the dry season.

-Meningococcal disease in travellers is primarily a risk for those visiting areas prone to outbreaks (the meningitis belt) or an area where a known outbreak is occurring.
+Meningococcal disease in travellers is primarily a risk for those visiting areas that are prone to outbreaks (the meningitis belt) or an area where a known outbreak is occurring.

-Travellers whose planned activities put them at increased risk could consider vaccination with the quadrivalent conjugate vaccine that protects against four major meningococcal groups: A, C, W and Y.
+Travellers whose planned activities or medical conditions put them at increased risk of meningococcal disease should consider vaccination with the quadrivalent conjugate vaccine that protects against four major meningococcal groups: A, C, W and Y.

-All pilgrims travelling to the Kingdom of Saudi Arabia for the Hajj or Umrah are required to show proof of vaccination with quadrivalent vaccine in order to obtain a visa.
+Pilgrims travelling to the Kingdom of Saudi Arabia for the Hajj or Umra are required to show proof of vaccination with the quadrivalent MenACWY vaccine in order to obtain a visa.

 Invasive meningococcal disease is a serious disease caused by the Gram-negative bacterium Neisseria meningitidis, which is also known as the meningococcus.
-Approximately 10 percent of the general population of the UK are thought to carry N. meningitidis in their nasopharynx (the lining of the nose and throat) with the highest rates of carriage among adolescents and young adults .
-Carriers are asymptomatic (do not have symptoms), but can develop disease when bacteria invade the bloodstream from the nasopharynx.
-Invasive disease is a rare but serious outcome usually presenting as septicaemia (blood poisoning) or meningitis (infection of the lining of the brain).
+Approximately 10 percent of the general population in the UK carry the bacterium at the back of their nose and throat, with the highest rates of carriage among adolescents and young adults .
+Carriers are asymptomatic (do not have symptoms) but, very rarely, can develop invasive disease including septicaemia (blood poisoning) and/or meningitis (infection of the lining of the brain and spine).
 According to the World Health Organization (WHO), meningitis is fatal in 50 percent of cases if left untreated.
 Even when the disease is diagnosed early and adequate treatment is started, 5-10 percent of individuals die.
-Up to 20 percent of survivors having long-term complications such as hearing loss and speech impairment .
+Up to 20 percent of survivors may have long-term complications such as hearing loss and speech impairment .
 Meningococcal septicaemia has a higher fatality rate and may lead to amputation, usually of digits or limbs.

-N. meningitidis is divided into ‘serogroups’ according to the structure of its outer polysaccharide capsule.
-Thirteen serogroups have been identified but the six major serogroups associated with disease are A, B, C, W, X and Y. The distribution of each serogroup varies geographically and also changes over time .
+N. meningitidis is divided into 12 ‘serogroups’ according to the structure of its outer polysaccharide capsule.
+Six major serogroups are responsible for the majority of invasive disease: A, B, C, W, X and Y. The distribution of each serogroup varies geographically and also changes over time .
 Effective vaccinations are available against groups A, B, C, W and Y .